Discover and use our 10 sales commission templates. Fully customizable, they can be adapted to your sales rep data!

 How is recruitment filtered?
 When do you get involved?

-For the Leaders teams, I'm the key contact from the second recruitment phase onwards.
+For the Leaders teams, I'm the key contact from the second recruitment phase onward.

 Apart from this, there are four stages in the recruitment process, the first of which is spent with HR, getting to know the person, asking questions, etc. This is the profile filtering stage.
 This is called profile screening.